 - And Knowing Is Half the Battle: He was the most promiment Joe in Sunbow's PSAs.

 - Bald of Awesome: He's bald and a very badass Joe.

 - Beard of Evil: Inverted, for he's an heroic character.
 His omnipresent soul patch, either he's sporting or not his Bubba Smith-like Badass Mustache.

 - Berserk Button: He's a Gentle Giant, big and amiable, unless of course you desecrate a United States symbol.

 - BFG: His weapon of choice is an 84-pound .50 caliber M2 Browning machine gun - the kind usually mounted on vehicles and aircraft, or requiring a tripod and a team to set up - and he carries it by hand.
 Add 50 pounds of ammo to that.
 From the (unattributed) quote on his file card: "Anybody who can handle that doesn't need a machine gun to keep me away!"

-- Boisterous Bruiser: He's often as good-natured as he is strong.
+- The Big Guy: Type II to a tee, he's often as good-natured as he is strong.

 - Chef of Iron: He's a skilled fighter and he's a skilled cook.